 Address: Lancaster Road at 205th St W, Lancaster, CA 93536

-Spend some time in the woods as you hike through the Arthur B. Ripley Desert Woodland State Park.
-The park is full of black-tailed jackrabbits, cottontails, squirrels, ravens, and even coyotes.
+Spend time in the woods as you hike through the Arthur B. Ripley Desert Woodland State Park.
+The park contains black-tailed jackrabbits, cottontails, squirrels, ravens, and coyotes.
 You’ll want to leave your furry friends at home for this adventure.

 Of all the things to do in Lancaster, this park will truly let you experience the clean Los Angeles County air like no other.
 Clean air is at a premium these days!

 See Related: Best National Parks to Visit in November

 6. Hike the Butte at Saddleback Butte State Park